Falken

 Falken vs Federal

 Falken Azenis RT660 and Federal 595RS-RR compete for budget track tire supremacy.
-The RT660 offers better overall grip and more consistent performance across temperatures—it's the more 'complete' tire.
+The RT660 offers better overall grip and more consistent performance across temperatures.
+It's the more complete tire overall.
 Federal wears faster but has more predictable breakaway characteristics, making it preferred for drifting.
 RT660 is typically $20-40 more per tire but justifies the premium with better lap times and longevity.

 Frequently Asked Questions